mzskhan626/AI-image-generator/README.md

 ## Warning

-You need to get your own api key (in video we showed how!) and replace it in script.js file on line 1 :
+You need to get your own api key and replace it in script.js file on line 1 :

 Go to Huggingface.co website and generate an access token to run the code.